 When the emperor of the universe calls Sidonia to the palace to account for her father’s crimes, the family sends Nemesis instead (after some severe bone-shaving body modification to hide her diabolic status).
 Nemesis has to pretend to be human while dodging political dangers—and in the process, she realizes she is more human than she thought.

-As a character, Nemesis breaks many of the molds that people have about female characters.
+Nemesis breaks many of the molds that people have about female characters.
 She’s deadly.
-We see her kill two characters within the first act.
+We see her kill two people within the first act.
 However, her single-handed devotion to Sidonia is a perennial save-the-cat for her.
 It’s hard to hate someone who has devoted her life to protecting another human.

 The setting is also counterintuitive.
 It’s set far into the future, when humans have colonized various galaxies and can travel at lightspeed.
 However, the ruling faction in power have chosen to scourge scientific progress and worship the cosmos in a “Helionic” religion.
 Technology is maintained by robots, and humans have little knowledge of how the technology they use works.